28. Parallelizing the Algorithm#

 The update_agent_location function below performs all computation (generating

-final decision about whether to move.
+each candidate) upfront before making the final decision about whether to move.

 @partial(jit, static_argnames=('params',))